MrAsterisco/ComboPicker/README.md

 `ComboPicker` adapts to the platform to provide an easy and accessible experience regardless of the device.

 ### iOS & iPadOS
-On iOS and iPadOS, the `ComboPicker` shows a one-line `Picker` that the user can scroll.
+On iOS and iPadOS, the `ComboPicker` shows a one-line `UIPickerView` that the user can scroll.
 If the user taps on it, a text field for manual input appears.

 ![ComboPicker](images/iphone.gif)